 However, when the other apostles heard about this incident, they were angry.
 Sensing their issues with status, Christ gave them all a talk on humility.
 He said: “Whoever wishes to be first among you must be your slave; just as the Son of Man came not to be served but to serve, and to give his life a ransom for many.”
 (20:27-28)

 This stained glass picturing this episode is found within Cathedral of St John the Evangelist, in Portsmouth.
 It’s part of an overall series of windows around the cathedral that tell the gospel story of St John.
-Completed by the Hardmans firm in the 1950s, its colourful Gothic Revival style is unashamedly sentimental.
+Completed by Hardman & Co. in the 1950s, its colourful Gothic Revival style is unashamedly sentimental.

 On the right are St James (in red) and St John (in green), as their mother kneels before Christ.
 On Christ’s right, St Peter listens in to the request, presumably then relaying the story to the other apostles.
 The leftward movement of the figures underlines the fact that the episode took place while they were travelling.
 The caption contains the words of Christ denying the brothers guaranteed thrones.